paulov-t/FIFA-21-Career-Mod/README.md

 - AI Transfers
 	- The AI will actively replace all lost players
 	- The AI will always want to improve their team
-	- The AI is much less likely to stack in a position (WORK IN PROGRESS)
+	- The AI is much less likely to stack in a position
+	- Lower end players will now move much more often

 ## Player Search - GTN
 - Searching for players now reveals attributes much faster